Detection based on “Camera Images”

 The image captured by the sensor head (camera) passes through the lens and is converted to an electrical signal by the light receiving element (which is a CMOS in the majority of cases).
 Then, the brightness and shape of the target is determined according to the brightness and intensity information from each pixel of the light receiving element.

 The light receiving element is a color type.
 Unlike the monochrome type, which identifies an intensity range between the extremes of white and black, the received light information is separated into three colors (RGB).
 Then, the intensity range of each of these colors is identified, which makes it possible to distinguish between targets even when their colors have minimal intensity differences.

-Detection based on “images”Features and Strengths of Vision Sensors
+Detection based on “Camera Images”Features and Strengths of Vision Sensors